 Setting the stage for a positive call starts with a warm, comforting tone.
-This puts the customer at ease and increases the likelihood of the agent capturing a complete message.
-This is especially true in industries where compassion is essential, such as for a funeral home or doctor’s office.
+This puts your customer at ease and increases the likelihood of the agent capturing an accurate and complete message.
+This is vital in industries where compassion and accuracy are essential, such as funeral homes or doctor’s office

 Tone of voice is comprised of four factors:

 - Energy: This reflects attitude and enthusiasm level of the call taker.